 |Toshiba||Portégé, Satellite, Tecra, Equium||F1 or ESC|

-|Shuttle||Glamor G-Series, D'vo, Prima P2-Series, Workstation, X Mini XPC, Surveillance||F1 or DEL|
+|Shuttle||Glamor G-Series, Do, Prima P2-Series, Workstation, X Mini XPC, Surveillance||F1 or DEL|

-|AMD® (Advanced Micro Devices, Inc.)||AMD® (Advanced Micro Devices, Inc.) BIOS||F1|
+|AMD (Advanced Micro Devices, Inc.)||AMD® (Advanced Micro Devices, Inc.) BIOS||F1|

 |AMI (American Megatrends, Inc.)||AMI (American Megatrends, Inc.) BIOS||DEL|

-Besides accessing the BIOS user interface, users can directly go to the Boot Option Menu as well.
+Besides accessing the BIOS user interface, users can directly go to the Boot Options Menu as well.
 Just like a BIOS Entry Key, most of the systems also have a Boot menu key that can be used to select the primary booting device.
-Though, before you proceed, you need to ensure your system follows a legacy support for booting.
+Though, before you proceed, you need to ensure your system follows legacy support for booting.

-|HP||F9 or Esc||F12|
+|HP||F9 or ESC||F12|

 5 Best Alternatives to Create a Bootable USB

 With the right kind of information and devices, it will not be difficult to install an operating system through USB.
 USB is one of the most reliable and best options when it comes to installing software.